edgeimpulse/expert-projects/computer-vision-projects/fomo-ad-ti-tda4vm.md

 For this sample project the idea is to spot and alert about faulty electricity components in a production line.
 The dataset to be used is composed of hundreds of pictures of properly assembled, high quality items.

 * Upload around 100 pictures of correct, quality products to Edge Impulse using **No Anomaly** as the label
-* In Impusle Design, Select Image Data, 96x96 pixels, and **Squash** as the resize mode.
+* In Impulse Design, Select Image Data, 96x96 pixels, and **Squash** as the resize mode.
 * Select an Image processing block, and choose **FOMO-AD**.

 ![](../.gitbook/assets/fomo-ad-ti-tda4vm/impulse.jpg)